jangabrielsson/hc3emu2/README.md

 HC3URL = http://\<ip>
 HC3PIN = \<pin>

 These can also be specifed in an .env file in the working directory and will be picked up that way.
-This is because for some platforms it can be difficult to set environemnt variables to be seen by applications MacOS)
+This is because for some platforms it can be difficult to set environment variables to be seen by applications ex.
+MacOS)

 ## Setup